India relaxes fiscal deficit, cuts taxes to spur growth

 “There is nothing dramatic or substantially new in the budget,” said Ashutosh Datar, an independent economist from Mumbai.

-"Given how constrained its finances are, government did not have fiscal legroom to maneuver," he told AFP.
+“Given how constrained its finances are, government did not have fiscal legroom to manoeuvre,” he told AFP.

 Rahul Gandhi, former leader of the opposition Congress party, told reporters the budget was devoid of “any concrete strategic ideas” to tackle unemployment, which is at a four-decade high.